Dystopia Chapter 10: A Promotion with Perks

 “Ten-seconds.”

-Fear wrapped in panic, I shout, “Number four!”
+Fear cloaked in panic.
+I shout, “Number four!”

-I remain seated, my eye moist, my heart rate lessens, breathing slows, while my head pounds.
+I remain seated, my eye moist, my heart rate decreases, breathing slows, while my head pounds.
 I close my eyes for the moment until I hear the voice.

-“Return to the kitchen.
+The hidden voice, “Return to the kitchen.
 Ms. Bishop is waiting for your return.
-In a couple of days, we will introduce you to your Scout Team, and your assigned task.
+In a couple of days, we will introduce you to your Scout Team and your first assigned task.
 You are the leader.
 You will find the ‘tasks’ loosely defined.
 We expect your creativity to be paramount to the team’s success.
 Success has its perks.
-Failure will prove problematic for all involved and continued failure will cause more complex and dangerous assignments.”
+Failure will prove problematic for all involved.
+Continued failure will lead to more complex and dangerous assignments.”

 Alone.
-I fingered the timer, flipped it and made the first many poor choices.
-Standing up slipped the timer into my pocket and, as instructed, headed back to the kitchen.
-Stepping into light, eyes slowly adjusting noticed the mortuary team across the campus headed away, disappointed?
+I fingered the timer, flipped it and made the first of many poor choices.
+Standing up, I slipped the timer into my pocket and, as instructed, headed back to the kitchen.
+Stepping into the light, my eyes slowly adjusting, I noticed the mortuary team across the campus headed away, disappointed?

 Ms. Bishop noted my return with a look.
 Perhaps concern as she nods her head as we prepared for lunch.